gvwilson/thirdbit/src/fiction/bear/index.md

 "The princess is mine!"
 Rust growled.
 "We had a bargain!"

-"Yes, yes, a bargain," Muddh agreed absently.
+"Yes, yes, a bargain," Mukh agreed absently.
 "But things have changed.
 Anyway, you'll still have the prince.
 He'd be far too much trouble for me to carry—far too likely to try to be a hero.
 Biting off his head will do you as much good as biting off hers."

 "She's *mine!*" the bear roared.

-Suddenly Muddh had a knife in his hand, a knife whose blade flickered like the tongue of a snake.
-"Now, dear," Muddh said kindly, "We've worked *so* well together.
+Suddenly Mukh had a knife in his hand, a knife whose blade flickered like the tongue of a snake.
+"Now, dear," Mukh said kindly, "We've worked *so* well together.
 Please don't spoil it now."
 He tossed the loop of cord to Prince Thokmay.
 "Tie her up," he directed.

 Much to his own surprise, the prince laughed.
 "No," he said flatly.

-"Tch, tch," Muddh clucked, keeping his eyes on Rust.
+"Tch, tch," Mukh clucked, keeping his eyes on Rust.
 "If you don't, I will, and I'll be *much* less gentle than you."

 "Thokmay?"
 Princes Ogmin quavered.
 "What does he want?"